microsoft/AcademicContent/Workshop/11. Data Lake/Azure Data Lake HOL.md

     _Opening the resource group_

-1. When "Deploying" changes to "Succeeded," the Data Lake Store has been created.
+1. Wait until "Deploying" changes to "Succeeded," indicating that the Data Lake Store has been created.
 Deployment typically takes a minute or less.

 	> Click the browser's **Refresh** button occasionally to update the deployment status.
 Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.